18 & 19 October 2016 Olympia Conference Centre, London

 Thesauri and terminology repositories are widely used in academic publishing and research, where there is an obvious need for application of controlled vocabulary for retrieval, navigation, pattern analysis, sharing of knowledge organisation systems etc. These two case studies come from the world’s largest publisher of open access science articles, and the University Library of Basel, respectively.

-Moderator: Tom Reamy, Chief Knowledge Architect & Founder - KAPS Group, LLC, USA Author, Deep Text
+Moderator: Tom Reamy, Chief Knowledge Architect & Founder - KAPS Group Author, Deep Text

 The PLOS thesaurus and machine-aided indexing at a megajournal publisher